Boats must be delivered via another port (ask for details)

-Kefalonia is best known for sandy coves and a dry, rugged landscape.
-It is the capital of Argostoli, built on a hillside overlooking a narrow harbour.
-Kefalonia’s indented and fascinating coastline is made up of limestone cliffs, bays and rather short strips of white sand, like Myrtos Beach in the north.
+Mediterranean Kefalonia is best known for sandy coves and a dry, rugged landscape.
+It is the capital of Argostoli, built on a hillside overlooking a narrow harbor.
+Kefalonia’s indented and fascinating coastline is made up of limestone cliffs, bays, and rather short strips of white sand, like Myrtos Beach in the north.
 Many beaches are only accessible on foot or via narrow, twisting roads.
 Consequently, this island is a great place to explore by boat.

 Kefalonia offers a chance to relax on its lovely beaches